Start with the old day

 Staff cleanup measured

-A wholesale ordering software case study should prove what changed before and after launch across buyer adoption, order desk workload and invoice-ready handoff.
-The strongest proof shows the current ordering mess, the launch path, who adopted, what staff still handle and what becomes cleaner before finance.
+The strongest proof shows the current ordering mess, the rollout path, who adopted, what staff still handle and what becomes cleaner before finance.

 Identify calls, emails, WhatsApp messages, spreadsheets, price checks and order corrections before launch.